How to Export Excel to Markdown in Python

 Step 1: Install Aspose.Cells FOSS for Python

-Install the library from PyPI using pip:
+Install the library from PyPI using the pip command below:

 pip install aspose-cells-foss